HariPrasanth-SM/carla_autoware_bridge/README.md

 # carla_autoware_bridge
-This repository contains the integration of autoware.ai with Carla simulator.
-The detailed documentation can be found under the documents repo
+In this GitHub repository, you'll find the fusion of autoware.ai with the Carla simulator.
+For comprehensive information, check out the documentation in the "documents" repository.

+Acknowledgments: This work builds upon Hatem Darweesh's Openplanner.1.13 (Source Link: https://github.com/hatem-darweesh/autoware.ai.openplanner).